Western astrology: Astrology and science

 The majority of professional astrologers rely on performing astrology-based personality tests and making relevant predictions about the remunerator's future.
 Those who continue to have faith in astrology have been characterised as doing so "in spite of the fact that there is no verified scientific basis for their beliefs, and indeed that there is strong evidence to the contrary".

 Astrology has not demonstrated its effectiveness in controlled studies and has no scientific validity, and as such, is regarded as pseudoscience.
 (Note: "To optimise the chances of finding even remote relationships between date of birth and individual differences in personality and intelligence we further applied two different strategies.
 The first one was based on the common chronological concept of time (e.g. month of birth and season of birth).
 The second strategy was based on the (pseudo-scientific) concept of astrology (e.g. Sun Signs, The Elements, and astrological gender), as discussed in the book Astrology: Science or superstition? by Eysenck and Nias (1982).")
 There is no proposed mechanism of action by which the positions and motions of stars and planets could affect people and events on Earth that does not contradict well understood, basic aspects of biology and physics.
 (Note: "About three-fourths of Americans hold at least one pseudoscientific belief; i.e., they believed in at least 1 of the 10 survey items[29]" ...
 "Those 10 items were extrasensory perception (ESP), that houses can be haunted, ghosts/that spirits of dead people can come back in certain places/situations, telepathy/communication between minds without using traditional senses, clairvoyance/the power of the mind to know the past and predict the future, astrology/that the position of the stars and planets can affect people's lives, that people can communicate mentally with someone who has died, witches, reincarnation/the rebirth of the soul in a new body after death, and channeling/allowing a "spirit-being" to temporarily assume control of a body".)

 Where astrology has made falsifiable predictions, it has been falsified.
-The most famous test was headed by Shawn Carlson and included a committee of scientists and a committee of astrologers.
+A notable test headed by physicist Shawn Carlson included a committee of scientists and a committee of astrologers, with the results published in Nature.
 It led to the conclusion that natal astrology performed no better than chance.